In Out of the Crisis, page 101, Dr. Deming states the following as one of the seven deadly diseases:

 The fact is that the system that people work in and the interaction with people may account for 90 or 95 percent of performance.

-In such a situation you then would have to measure most importantly the interaction with others and the system to evaluate someone.
-Most often there is either no importance placed on interactions, or their is a very minor (especially compared to the importance) placed on interactions.
+In such a situation, you then would have to measure most importantly the interaction with others and the system to evaluate someone.
+Most often there is either no importance placed on interactions, or there is a very minor (especially compared to the importance) placed on interactions.

 From page 296 of the Leader’s Handbook:

 Someone in the audience asked Dr. Deming: “if we eliminate performance appraisals, as you suggest, what do we do instead?”
 Dr. Deming’s reply: “Whatever Peter Scholtes says.”

 In Total Quality or Performance Appraisal: Choose One, Peter Scholtes says: